 When you hear the word boarding school, the first thing that comes to mind is punishment… right?
-As pop culture has painted boarding school in a way that isn’t necessarily accurate.
+This is because pop culture has painted boarding school in a way that isn’t necessarily accurate.
 Whilst this impression is an exaggerated example of what the reality of boarding school life is actually like, movies, TV and books have left people asking: why would anyone want to go to boarding school?

 Boarding is simply not the way media has painted it, it is an opportunity for students to become independent.
 Not always relying on your parent 24/7.
 Students will be independent while boarding, but they are not left to do it completely on their own, as the staff are more than happy to help out.